- What is CERT?

 Q: WHO CAN TAKE THE TRAINING?

 A: Naturals for the training are neighborhood watch, community organizations, communities of faith, school staff, workplace employees, scouting organization and other groups that come together regularly for a common purpose.
 Skills learned in CERT basic training are useful in disaster and everyday life events.
+With written parental consent, citizens as young as 12 years of age may enroll in Whatcom CERT basic training.

 Q: HOW DO I TAKE CERT TRAINING?